skaysrei/erlang-chat-service/README.md

 <br></br>

 ## Known issues:
-1. If the service gets terminated, especially while one or more clients are still connected, it might take a few more seconds for the sockets to free up.
+1. [FIXED] If the service gets terminated, especially while one or more clients are still connected, it might take a few more seconds for the sockets to free up.
 Wait ~1 minute before restarting the service.

-2. translation_layer worker not closing when connection closes because it is not sending an exit signal.
+2. [FIXED] translation_layer worker not closing when connection closes because it is not sending an exit signal.
 Sending it manually now but needs a rework.
 Also error when connecting multiple clients, service already started.
 (FIXED: Changed start_link/4 to start_link/3, issue was duplicate local name when the server tried to start a new translation_layer worker).
 Maybe remove header?

-3. Currently there is a bug when the header that the client receives is sometimes doubled.
+3. [FIXED] Currently there is a bug when the header that the client receives is sometimes doubled.
 This happens at random and the current workaround is implemented in the client via trimming the prefix twice.
 Needs further investigation.